“Do you not know that a man is not dead while his name is still spoken?” — Terry Pratchett

 In acceptance of it all, we feel an odd comfort to speak of them and say their name, even as they are gone.
 As parents of our deceased loved ones, it is an honor to resurrect them if only for a few moments – as if doing so might fill up the hollowness of our hearts.

-I hope you can appreciate the greatest of gifts you give us in asking about our children.
+I hope you can uderstand that the greatest of gifts you give us, is asking about our children.
 By allowing us to share their love and life with you and others, we get to live vicariously through them and in them, as we will always be one with the other.
+So please, whatever you do, don’t stop.
+We will love you for it, even as we grieve.